Zaynab Alkali: Career

-She worked in the University of Maiduguri as a senior lecturer in the English department where she worked for twenty years.
+She worked in the University of Maiduguri as a senior lecturer in the English department for twenty years.
 Later on she left the University of Maiduguri to the National Primary Health Care Development Agency in Abuja, where she worked for three years until she left to work at Nasarawa State University.

 The Stillborn, perhaps Zaynab Alkali's best-known work was published to critical acclaim in 1984.
 This coming-of-age novel depicts the physical and spiritual journey of a Nigerian woman who learns to survive, in the face of harsh traditions.
 The novel was quickly followed by The Virtuous Woman which was published by Longman, Nigeria in 1987.
 Like many talented writers of prose, Zaynab Alkali decided to try her hands on short prose form.
 Cobwebs & Other Stories was published by the famous Malthouse Press in Lagos in 1997.
 The Descendants was published by Spectrum Lagos 2007 and followed by The Initiates in 2007, and Invisible Borders 2016, Zaynab Alkali's books have been translated into many languages such as German, French, Arabic and Spanish.
 To date, Zaynab Alkali has won over 40 awards.

 With literary success came professional development.
 Zaynab Alkali took up an appointment at the University of Maiduguri which she held for twenty-two years before joining the Civil Service as a deputy director at NPHCDA, Abuja in 2000.
 Four years later, she moved to Nasarawa State University, Keffi, as a full professor of English.
 She would later become dean of the faculty of arts, and dean of the School of Post-Graduate Studies.
 Between 2005 and 2009 Zaynab Alkali served as deputy vice chancellor (Admin), briefly acting as a vice chancellor in 2006.
 Between 2015 and 2016, she occupied the post of director, gender studies.